 - Executive and Committees

-The Pastoral and Evangelisation Office provide formation sessions for parish pastoral councils to support the councilors in their leadership ministry in the Church.
+The Mission and Evangelisation Office provides formation sessions for parish pastoral councils and is willing to support councilors in their leadership ministry in the Church.

 Sections of the PPC Guidelines to Download

 You can download the following sections of the Guidelines

 The importance of prayer for the PPC.
 What is a Parish Pastoral Council?

 Nomination of potential PPC member.
 Ideas for installation of the PPC.

 Outline of Parish Profile.
 Prayers for installation of the PPC.